pulumi/docs/content/blog/copilot-lessons/index.md

 When building LLM-powered applications, it's tempting to throw every task at the model.
 Modern LLMs can generate code, format text, and create clickable links.
 But this approach carries hidden costs.

-We learned a key lesson building Copilot: let the LLM do what it does best, and use regular code for everything else.
+Working on Copilot taught me a key lesson: let the LLM do what it does best, and use regular code for everything else.

-Take a seemingly simple feature we built early on: listing a user's Pulumi stacks with clickable links based on data from a backend API.
+Take a seemingly simple feature: listing a user's Pulumi stacks with clickable links based on data from a backend API.
 Our first implementation used a complex prompt instructing the LLM to construct URLs in the format `app.pulumi.com/org/project/stack`.
 The prompt explained the format, provided examples, and asked the LLM to generate these links from JSON data it had.

 It worked - almost all of the time.
-But we were seeing occasional malformed URLs and more importantly, we were burning input tokens (and money) with our complicated prompt and having an AI construct strings that could be deterministically generated.
+But I was seeing occasional malformed URLs and more importantly, this was burning input tokens (and money) on a complicated prompt and having an AI construct strings that could be deterministically generated.

 The solution was straightforward: generate the full links in the backend service and include them directly in the context.
 The LLM then needs no instructions on how to create them.
-Simple stuff, but it gave us faster responses, perfect URLs, and lower costs.
+Simple stuff, but it gave faster responses, perfect URLs, and lower costs.

 When you find yourself writing elaborate prompts to handle structured data transformations, stop and ask: Could traditional code do this better?
 Could this be decomposed so that the LLM does less?